Woodmanstern Primary

 Mathematics at Woodmansterne

 The curriculum and principles in underpinning the teaching and learning of mathematics at Woodmansterne is strongly linked to the 2014 National Curriculum for England.
 Mathematics is essential to everyday life.
 It enables children to: understand the world around them; solve problems; communicate more effectively; develop financial literacy and is necessary for most forms of employment.
-At Woodmansterne, we aim to ensure that all children:
+At Woodmansterne, we employ a mastery approach to teaching and learning mathematics to develop a deep and secure understanding of the subject.
+In lessons, children use a range of concrete, pictorial and abstract representations, and have the opportunity to discuss their thinking to develop their understanding of mathematical concepts.
+We aim to ensure that all children:

 • Become fluent in the fundamentals of mathematics